Common life insurance terms which you should know

 If a policyholder does not agree with the terms and conditions of the insurance policy he purchased, he has the option to cancel it within a certain time frame known as the free-look period.
 The premiums for the coverage that have already been paid will be returned.

-If the policyholder dies, the amount which will be paid to the nominee is known as a death benefit.
+If the policyholder dies, the insurers pay the amount to the nominee instead.
+We call this “Death Benefit”.
+They are completely different in spite of sounding similar.
 Though it sounds similar to sum assured, they are completely different.
 The death benefit will include rider benefits and will usually be higher than the sum assured.